tzmanics/serverless-angular-workshop/walkthroughs/first-function/README.md

 **BONUS POINTS**

 - [ ] Pass in some event information into the `body` with a string literal.
-- [ ] Grab a query paramater from the URL and pass it to the `body`.
+- [ ] Grab a query parameter from the URL and pass it to the `body`.

 **~FIN~**